 In years past, we’ve highlighted a variety of amazing women authors who use Lulu.
 Check out those lists right here:

-This year, we’re highlighting women who’ve had profound impacts on history.
+This year, we’re highlighting women who’ve had profound effects on history.
 While we love it when we can share our authors (and we’ll be doing that throughout March too), we’re at a time when it’s vital to look back and understand how we got where we are.

 The History Of Women’s History Month

 Before we get into our reader’s guide, let’s first take a moment to trace the history behind Women’s History Month.
-The observance began in 1981 when the week of March 7th was officially Women’s History Week.
-In 1987 the week became a month and since then, every US administration has renewed March as Women’s History Month.
+The observance began in 1981 when the week of March 7th was officially declared Women’s History Week.
+In 1987, the week became a month and since then, every US administration has renewed March as Women’s History Month.

 One interesting facet of this annual observance is the annual themes related to each year.
 With each renewal of Women’s History Month as a national observance, a theme for the year helps to identify specific areas of women’s history to focus on.
-This year’s theme is a continuation of the 2020 theme: voting rights.
-Valiant Women of the Vote is meant to honor them women’s suffrage movement and point a light on existing voting disparities.

 The most important thing to note about Women’s History Month as a national event is just how recent it is.
 We’ve barely acknowledged the importance of women’s history with this annual event for 40 years!
 That makes it all the more important to take some time in March to read, watch, and understand the vital role women have played in shaping our world.